Robeco Sustainable Global Stars Equities IL EUR

 The fund does not distribute dividend.
 The fund retains any income that is earned and so its entire performance is reflected in its share price.

 Robeco Sustainable Global Stars Equities is an actively managed fund that invests in stocks in developed countries across the world.
 The selection of these stocks is based on fundamental analysis.The fund's objective is to achieve a better return than the index.
+The fund has a concentrated portfolio of stocks with the highest potential growth which are selected on the basis of high free cash flow, an attractive return on invested capital and a constructive sustainability profile.
+The fund aims at selecting stocks with relatively low environmental footprints compared to stocks with high environmental footprints.
 The fund aims for a better sustainability profile compared to the Benchmark by promoting certain E&S (i.e. Environmental and Social) characteristics within the meaning of Article 8 of the European Sustainable Finance Disclosure Regulation and integrating ESG and sustainability risks in the investment process and applies Robeco’s Good Governance policy.
 The fund applies sustainability indicators, including but not limited to, normative, activity-based and region-based exclusions, proxy voting and aims for an improved environmental footprint.
-The fund has a concentrated portfolio of stocks with the highest potential growth which are selected on the basis of high free cash flow, an attractive return on invested capital and a constructive sustainability profile.
-The majority of stocks selected will be components of the Benchmark, but stocks outside the Benchmark may be selected too.
-The fund can deviate substantially from the weightings of the Benchmark.
-The fund aims to outperform the Benchmark over the long run, whilst still controlling relative risk through the applications of limits (on currencies) to the extent of deviation from the Benchmark.
+The Sub-fund is actively managed and uses the Benchmark for asset allocation purposes.
+The securities selected for the Sub-fund's investment universe may be components of the Benchmark, but securities outside the Benchmark may be selected too.
+The Sub-fund can deviate substantially from the weightings of the Benchmark.
+The Management Company has discretion over the composition of the portfolio subject to the investment objectives.
+The Sub-fund aims to outperform the Benchmark over the long run, whilst still controlling relative risk through the applications of limits (on currencies) to the extent of deviation from the Benchmark.
 This will consequently limit the deviation of the performance relative to the Benchmark.
-The Benchmark is a broad market weighted index that is not consistent with the ESG characteristics promoted by the fund.
+The Benchmark is a broad market weighted index that is not consistent with the environmental, social and governance characteristics promoted by the Sub-fund.

 Risk management is fully integrated into the investment process to ensure that positions always meet predefined guidelines.